material-motion/material-motion/concepts/plan-fulfillment-pattern.md

     fadeIn.property = "opacity"
     fadeIn.from = 0
     fadeIn.to = 1
-    target.addplan(fadeIn)
+    target.addPlan(fadeIn)

 Here, `fadeIn` is the plan.
-The logic of "Fade in" **is not executed here**.
+The "fade in" logic **is not executed here**.

-`addplan` has registered the plan to a system.
+`addPlan` has registered the plan to a system.
 It does not matter which system, so long as the plan is eventually executed.

 Also consider this pseudo-code: